-The building in which the offices are located is supervised around the clock by a receptionist.
-Access to the offices is only granted with a key, which is handed in personally by the supervisor.
+Access to the offices is only granted by a badge system, which is handed in personally by the supervisor.
 Entrances and exits to the engineering offices are also logged for better traceability.
 There is an internal physical security policy which is included in regular staff training.

 Access to our online offer takes place via transport encryption (SSL / TLS, in particular with the Hypertext Transfer Protocol Secure, abbreviated HTTPS).
 Most browsers indicate the transport encryption by a padlock in the address bar.